johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/LocalSites.md

 When running external sites (or testing example sites using local packages), it is best to put them under `/sites` rather than `/examples`.
-The latter is managed by Lerna; when you run bootstrap any site under `/examples` will be linked to the package source in the monoreop and have its dependencies hoisted;.
+The latter is managed by Lerna; when you run bootstrap any site under `/examples` will be linked to the package source in the monorepo and have its dependencies hoisted.
 This means:

 - You might alter the package-lock.json at the monorepo root.
 - You have to remember not to commit the site (or the altered package-lock.json)